 Part-time students in a degree program, both graduate and undergraduate, within one year of graduation also have full access.

 Full-time students in a degree program at The College of Liberal and Professional Studies (LPS) have access to all services.
-Part-time students in a degree program within one year of graduation also have full access.
-Part-time LPS undergraduates who have more than one year until graduation have access to the following services:
+Part-time students in a degree program within one year of graduation also have full access, including a Handshake account.

 - Use of Career Services library

 All degree holding alumni from any of the schools we serve are eligable for lifetime services, including a Handshake account.

 Visiting international and exchange students here as part of a degree program are eligable for our services ONLY during the time they are on Penn's campus.
 Upon completing their time at Penn, they are no longer eligable unless their degree is awarded to them by The University of Pennsylvania.
 Visting students whose degrees are issued by their home school are not eligable for any of our services after leaving Penn, excpet those otherwise available to the public.

 Other members of the University community are welcome to use our career library and to attend public presentations sponsored by Career Services.